Clivern/LWT/README.md

 docker-compose down
 ```

-[*Please check this docs to manage docker as a non-root user.*](https://docs.docker.com/engine/installation/linux/linux-postinstall/) because if it runs with the root user, you will have to use `sudo ...` in all previous commands.
+[*Please check these docs to manage docker as a non-root user.*](https://docs.docker.com/engine/installation/linux/linux-postinstall/) because if it runs with the root user, you will have to use `sudo ...` in all previous commands.

 Alternative